 Sometimes it’s the slightest modification in a room such as moving a furniture piece to another placement.
 Or switching out the order of your throw pillows.
 Or simply adding some height to coffee table decor using books or magazines.

 But all in all you should trust YOU and what feels right.
-Following guidelines such as the ones I set forth can help, but the main thing is learning what flows and harmonizes aesthetically in a space.
+Following guidelines such as the ones I set forth can help, but the main thing is tapping into what flows and harmonizes aesthetically in a space.
 Getting the knack of when less is more and more is more.

 When I’m styling a space I look like a madwoman.
 I rearrange over and over and over again.
 Everything has to feel just right.
 For me, even the smallest candle needs to shine in its place.

-If you’re second or third guessing the placement of something, chances are it would look better in another spot or not being used at all.
+If you’re second or third guessing the placement of something, chances are it would look better in another spot or may not need to be used at all.
 Trust your design instinct my friends!
 I’ll be back soon with more home decorating tutorials.
 Be sure to SUBSCRIBE so you can catch the next one!